 Once you have decided on your oxygen needs, you will need to contact your oxygen provider to see if they can provide you with a POC approved for air travel.
 If not, you will have to rent or purchase one independently.
 You will need sufficient battery power to cover pre-flight, in-flight and post-flight time.
 Remember you will need to arrive at the airport 1 – 2 hours ahead of your flight time.
 At Gate Check-in you must have battery power for at least 50% longer than your scheduled flying time.
 (For example – if your flying time is 3 hours, you will need 4 ½ hours of battery power) You will need to cover your travel time to the airport, airport waiting time, your flight time and the time it will take you to deplane, pick up your checked baggage and travel to your final destination.
 Plan ahead for any possible delays.
 Non-Stop or direct flights will keep the battery time to a minimum.

 The Department of Transportation (DOT) provides public tips on safe carriage of batteries and battery-powered devices such as medical equipment.
-For information on how to safely travel with oxygen equipment batteries, please visit the DOT web site.
 You may want to contact your insurance carrier to determine coverage for your oxygen needs while traveling.
 When you make your flight reservations be sure to advise your airline you intend to travel with oxygen.
 Most airlines require that you contact them at least 48 hours before the flight to advise them that you will be traveling with oxygen and the form of oxygen with which you will be traveling.

 At the Airport you will need to pass through Airport Security.
 If you are traveling with an approved POC, that will need to be identified on the POC itself.
 All TSA approved oxygen systems can safely be x-rayed if requested.
 If you are traveling with a portable oxygen system, you will be allowed through the security area after inspection and may take the system to the gate.
 If the system is not an approved POC you may NOT be permitted to take it onto the airplane and will need someone with you to remove it from the airport.
 If you do not use an approved POC oxygen supply you will need to arrange for an oxygen supply at your destination.